Meir Ettinger: Blog and views

 Ettinger blogs for the far-right religious Israeli website Hakol HaYehudi (The Jewish Voice).
 He attacked the President of Israel, Reuven Rivlin for pandering to Palestinians, and thereby betraying the state.

 Readers of his blog have the impression he is implying that the entire area encompassed by the Biblical Israel should be purged of both Muslims and Christians.
 He has called there for the "dispossession of gentiles", whose religions are deemed a form of idolatry, and wrote, when the Church of the Multiplication was torched near the Sea of Galilee:

 "I don't know what those anonymous lighters intended to set alight, but that fire touched my heart."

 On 22 July 2014, he wrote:

 "The key is not to seek to delay the explosion, but to try to bring it on as soon as possible and on our own initiative."

+International sanctions

+In April 2024, the EU sanctioned Ettinger along with several groups and other individuals.
+"The EU sanctions will include an asset freeze, a prohibition on provision of funds or economic resources to them or for their benefit and a travel ban to the EU for the individuals named.

+In June 2024, Canada sanctioned Ettinger together with six other settlers and five organizations "for their violent and destabilizing actions against Palestinian civilians and their property in the West Bank.”